Currency: GBP

 The anchor rode means the chain or the chain and warp as appropriate

-Ensure that the chain naturally disperses from directly under the hawse pipe; otherwise, it may need an extra device to achieve this effect.
+Ensure that the chain naturally disperses from directly under the Hawse Pipe; otherwise, it may need an extra device to achieve this effect.

 Anchor Rode Security:

-Do not rely on the windlass as a high-load bearing strongpoint.
+Do not rely on the windlass as a high-load-bearing strongpoint.

 Instead, secure the chain to a chain stopper, cleat or bollard on the bow when lying at anchor.